yorevs/askai/README.md

 - Enjoy a Natural Typewriter Effect Synced with Speaking Text.
 - Automate Offline Language Translations for Enhanced Accessibility.
 - Interactive and Non-Interactive modes.
-- Image captions to provide textual descriptions for visual content.
+- Image captions are used to provide textual descriptions of visual content.
 - Enhanced accuracy in responses is achieved through the implementation of a Retrieval-Augmented Generation (RAG) system.

 ## Installation